-Built around 1840, the house has been modernised where it needs to be (WiFi, heating, great showers, comfy mattresses, shaver sockets, dishwasher, washing machine, microwave) but without stripping away its soul.
+Built around 1840, the house has been modernised (WiFi, heating, great showers, comfy mattresses, shaver sockets, dishwasher, washing machine, microwave) but its soul is still intact.
 You'll find interesting art, vintage furniture, fluffy towels, Egyptian cotton bed linen and a place that feels like home, painted in shades of chalky white and grey to reflect St Ives wonderful light.
 Floors are wooden or tiled, making it practical for pets and families with children.

 - The South West Coastal path goes right past the door.

 - A few seconds to the right is the harbour with its cafes, shops, pubs and pale gold sandy beach.

 - Five minutes to the left: Porthgwidden beach, with its wonderful cafe.
 A great spot for swimming.

 - Well-equipped kitchen, cosy breakfast room, seats eight

 - Porch with stable doors facing the quiet street outside and the sea

 - Tide clock: half past low tide or quarter to high?

 Living room: Views to Godrevy Lighthouse and across St Ives Bay to make the most jaded heart sing.
 Facing east-west, this room gets wonderful light, morning and afternoon.
 Furnished with vintage finds and art from local galleries, the room runs the length of the second floor.